PratikKin/Amazon_Clone/README.md

 The 'Fonts' folder includes 'Kanit-Medium', which is a .ttf file required for the implementation of font family 'Kanit'.

-The 'lib' folder contains two sub-directories named 'Backend' and 'Frontend'.
+The 'lib' folder contains two sub-directory named 'Backend'.

 The 'Backend' folder contains the dart files which have API calls.